 To select the horizontal coordinate reference system:

-- The name or
+- The name of the coordinate reference system.

 - The EPSG code of the coordinate system.